The village sign at Great Walsingham in Norfolk depicts a squirrel. The inspiration

 2016 and celebrates the discovery in 1990 of an ancient mammoth fossil found at nearby

-Weston Runton.
-It was painted in masonry paint by 73-year-old local artist David
+West Runton.
+It was painted in masonry paint by 73-year-old local artist David Barber.

-Barber.
-It stretches nearly 100 metres along the promenade wall and depicts, not
+It stretches nearly 100 metres along the promenade wall and depicts, not only mammoths,

 The huge bone that was discovered in 1990 turned out to be part of a near-complete